justinisamaker/isamaker/content/blog/cta-train-time-texter/index.md

 ```

 #### Run Your Code
 In the terminal window that has your Bloop session open, type 'node traintracker.js' in the root of your project folder.
 This should start the JS running.
-Check your terminal to see if the Edison gave back the MRAA version - if it did, you're all good to go.
+Check your terminal to see if the Edison gave back the MRAA version–if it did, you're all good to go.
 Go ahead and press the button, and then wait for your text.

 If you don't receive a text, take a look at the output in the terminal.
 The code will return an error telling you what you're missing.
 Make sure that you replaced all the CTA and Twilio API keys, as well as the Twilio numbers.